EnterpriseDB/tpa/RELNOTES.md

   (If you specify your own `--hostnames-from` file, the hostnames will no longer be randomised by default.)

-- TPA-231 Add a bdr-pre-group-join hook, which is executed before each node joins the BDR node group.
-This hook may be used to change the default replication set configuration that TPAexec provides.
+- TPA-231 Add a new bdr-pre-group-join hook

+  This hook is executed before each node joins the BDR node group.
+It may be used to change the default replication set configuration that TPAexec provides.

-- TPA-130 Use the postgresql_user module from the community.postgresql
+- TPA-130 Use the postgresql_user module from community.postgresql

-  collection in order to correctly report the task status when using a SCRAM password (the default module always reports `changed`).
+  The updated module from the community.postgresql collection is needed in order to correctly report the task status when using a SCRAM password (the default module always reports `changed`).

 - TPA-250 Upgrade to the latest versions of various Python dependencies